Modern Raised Gilding with Huy Hoang Dao

 • Instacoll (clear or yellow) and Ormoline gilding size

-• gold leaf
+• Gold leaf

-• some other material leaves
+• Assorted other metal leaves

 • Cotton bud or Instacoll tissue for burnishing